IDEF0 Diagram Software

 2. Communication - once understanding has been reached, the nature of the business processes can be documented and these documents easily communicated.

-3. Enlightenment - modeling helps uncover anomalies, redundancies deficiencies and inefficiencies in the existing (as-is) business process.
+3. Enlightenment - modeling helps to uncover anomalies, redundancies deficiencies and inefficiencies in the existing (as-is) business process.

 4. Improvement - a model allows you to select deficient areas of the business and its processes and improve them.